 To volunteer for Transportation Team send an email to email@example.com

-The bill makes a new deduction available — and not just for 2020 — for up to $300 in annual charitable contributions.
+The CARES Act (Coronavirus Aid, Relief, and Economic Security Act) makes a new deduction available for up to $300 in annual charitable contributions.
 It’s available only to people who don’t itemize their deductions, and you calculate this new one by subtracting the amount you give from your gross income.